|Nomination Questions MS Word Template|

-Nominations for the BC Health Care Awards open in January of each year.
-Awards are for projects or initiatives improving health care delivery in BC and for individual health employees who are shining stars and inspirations to those around them.
-For a full description of each category, visit the awards page.
+Nominations for the BC Health Care Awards are now open until Friday, February 24.
+Awards are for projects or initiatives improving health care delivery in BC and for individual health employees who are shining stars and inspire those around them.
+For a full description of each category, visit the Awards page.

-Nominees must work within an HEABC member facility (or facilities) and nominations must be for work done in service to or on behalf of an HEABC member employer either as a permanent or contract employee.
-This includes physicians and other medical and non-medical staff not directly employed by the HEABC member employer but working within their facility/facilities and providing care or support to people in the region.
+Nominees must work for or on behalf of an HEABC member organization either as a permanent or contract employee.
+This includes physicians and other medical and non-medical staff not directly employed by the HEABC member employer, but working within their facility/facilities and providing care or support to people in the region.

 - Nurses, care aides, physicians, administrators